vishvAsa/AgamaH/AryaH/hinduism/branches/shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/meta/articles/rastogi-navajIvana-intro/2_ABOUT_THE_AUTHOR_ABHINAVAGUPTA.md

 4

 bhunatha Abhinava.'
 Sometimes Abhinava speaks of Sambhunatha as the direct recipient of grace and knowledge from Sumati, ignoring Somadeva.
 Accor- ding to Jayaratha one should not get confused on such statements, because the 'teacher' here means the lineage teacher' or the word 'teacher' has to be un- derstood to stand for teacher or grand-teacher, as the case may be.
 Jayaratha adds to our information by quoting from certain other source.
-From it, it is clear that Sambhunatha hailed from some seat situ- ated in south known as Jalandhara and was a com- petent authority in the system of five sources thriving on Atimärga.
+From it, it is clear that Sambhunatha hailed from some seat situ- ated in south known as Jalandhara and was a com- petent authority in the system of five sources thriving on Atimārga.
 This is an important statement from the historical angle.
 As we know Krama has been called to have emanated from Northern seat."
 As against this Jalandhara is described not as Southern Pitha but as being situated somewhere in south.

 शाम्भवाख्यं समावेशं सुमत्यन्तेनिवासिनः ।